CrankyTitanO7/grui/README.md

 4. **Save Edits as New Recording…** exports a brand-new recording (video re-encoded from kept frames, events/markers/frames remapped and duplicated through pasted clips) — the source recording is untouched.
+5. **Annotations** (optional, two exclusive views that uncheck each other; stored per recording in `annotations/` — raw files and perception results are never modified):
+   - **Show perception detections**: every model box on the video.
+     Dashed = not imported yet — clicking the box imports just that one as a draft annotation.
+Solid = already imported — clicking selects the annotation. **← Import Perception** converts detections into draft annotations (asks *this frame only — recommended* vs *all detections*); model predictions are guesses, so each box stays individually editable and the original model output is preserved on the annotation's `prediction` field.
+   - **Show annotations**: the human annotation layer. **✎ Edit Annotations** enables editing — click a box to select it, drag to move, drag corners to resize, drag empty space to draw a new box, then type a label and press **Rename**, or use **✓ Verify / ✕ Delete / ↶↷** and **Save Annotations**.
+Unique boxes are keyed per detection (frame, label, box, provider), so same-named objects can be corrected individually.

 Edits are stored in the exported `metadata.json` under `edit_clips` (and `edit_history`), so reopening the exported recording restores the same